Cody2333/koa-swagger-decorator/README.md

 router.map(Test);

 // automatically call router.map for all classes in dir
-// recursive: whether recursively traverse all files or not, default is false router.mapDir(_path.resolve(__dirname, './sub_routes_dir'), { recursive: true });
+// recursive: whether recursively traverse all files or not, default is true router.mapDir(_path.resolve(__dirname, './sub_routes_dir'), { recursive: true });